kapmani/appdev-partner-technical-forum/app-2-cloud/README.md

 	  2. JCSLCM-02030: Uploaded archive file to Oracle Cloud Storage container Storage-gse00012306/app2cloud
 	  3. JCSLCM-02031: Export Completed

-	Warning Messages:

-	  1. JCSLCM-02002: Failed to find application at /u01/content/cloud-native-devops-workshop/app-2-cloud/petstore.12.war: {2}.
-The file will not be included in the export archive.

 	Features Not Yet Implemented Messages:

 	  1. JCSLCM-00579: Export for Security configuration is not currently implemented and must be manually configured on the target domain.